Meet Columbia’s Little Bigfoot—the Albatwitch

 Rick wrote, “A stick-thin figure, about five feet tall, covered with hair,” stood in the road.

-Fisher would later learn what he saw was an albatwitch, and he was not the first person to see one.
+Fisher would later learn that he saw an albatwitch, and he was not the first to see one.

-The albatwitch is a 4-foot tall hairy ape-man seen around the Chickies Rock area of the Susquehanna River.
-Not to be mistaken for a juvenile Bigfoot, the albatwitch have more of a neck and have skinnier, more human-like proportions.
+The albatwitch is a 4-foot-tall hairy ape-man seen around the Chickies Rock area of the Susquehanna River.
+Not to be mistaken for a juvenile Bigfoot, the albatwitch has more of a neck and has skinnier, more human-like proportions.
 They steal apples, hang out in trees, and throw this fruit at people if they get too close.

-Local Native American groups both have stories involving the creature.
-The Susquehannocks reportedly painted images that match the description of these creatures on their war shields.
-The Algonquin told tales of a small hairy hominid creature, which they called Megumoowesoos.
+Local Native American groups even have stories involving the creature.
+The Susquehannocks reportedly painted images that matched the description of these creatures on their war shields.
+The Algonquin told tales of a small hairy hominid creature called Megumoowesoos.

 The name albatwitch is believed to be a Pennsylvania Dutch/English compound word for “Apple-snitch.”
 However, if you look at the German origins of the name, you can come up with “Apple-elf,” “elf-spirit,” or “gliding, escaping elf/spirit.”